jstrait/beats/README.markdown

 The latest version of Beats is 2.1.0, released on ______.

-This version adds support for "composite sounds".
-That is, sounds that are made from combining two or more sounds together.
-It is a more succinct way of writing songs where more than one track plays the same rhythm.
+This version adds support for *composite sounds*.
+That is, sounds that are made by combining two or more sounds together.
+They are a more succinct way of writing songs where multiple tracks play the same rhythm.

-Composite sounds can now be defined in the Kit:
+Composite sounds can be defined in the Kit by putting multiple sound files in an array:

     Kit:
       - bass:         bass.wav                    # A traditional non-composite sound